-- Open a new shop.
+- · Open a new shop.

-- Take ownership of an existing shop.
+- · Take ownership of an existing shop.

 - Move to a new location (even to a new suite number).

-Add or remove partners.
+- Add or remove partners.

-- If vour close vour shon vou'll need to retur

-If you close your shop, you'l need to return your establishment license to the Board with a brief statement that you are closing your shop.
+If you close your shop, you'll need to return your establishment license to the Board with a brief statement that you are closing your shop.
 Include the effective date.